-OVERVIEW: The Bill and Susan Oberndorf Foundation is the philanthropic vehicle of William Oberndorf and his wife Susan.
+OVERVIEW: The Bill and Susan Oberndorf Foundation is the philanthropic vehicle of William Oberndorf and his wife, Susan.
 Much of the couple's philanthropy is focused in on the Bay Area, where the Oberndorfs have interests in education reform, health, policy, and more.

-IP TAKE: The foundation does not have much of a web presence or a clear way to get in touch with the couple.
+IP TAKE: The foundation does not have much of a web presence or provide a clear way to get in touch with the couple.

 PROFILE: Established in 1993, the Bill and Susan Oberndorf Foundation is an independent foundation based in San Francisco, California.
 Raised in Cleveland, founder William Oberndorf graduated from Williams College in 1975 and received his M.B.A. from Stanford Business School in 1978.
 Oberndorf co-founded the Mill Valley, California investment firm SPO Advisory Corp.
 Oberndorf retired from SPO and manages Oberndorf Enterprises.
 William Oberndorf and his wife, Susan, move their philanthropy through the Bill and Susan Oberndorf Foundation, and their interest areas are education, health, environment, arts and culture, policy, and human services.

 The foundation does not have a website or provide a clear way to get in touch with the Oberndorf couple.
 However, the Oberndorfs have a big interest in education reform.
 While this philanthropy is national in scope, grants have also gone toward education in the Bay Area.
 Education philanthropy in the Bay Area has involved SF School Choice Alliance, KIPP Bay Area Schools, Gateway Public Schools, and the San Francisco Education Fund.
 Millions have also streamed to various organizations associated with the University of San Francisco system, including the UCSF Foundation.